 Prior to this, Australia had a target of 26–28% reduction of greenhouse gas emissions by 2030 below 2005 levels, including LULUCF.
 The previous target was first submitted in 2015, and recommunicated in a submission to the UNFCCC in October 2021.

 In an effort to estimate the actual emissions reduction impact of a target, the CAT excludes emissions from land use, land use change and forestry from NDC targets.
 The CAT calculates Australia’s 2022 NDC target to be 375 MtCO2e in 2030 excluding LULUCF.
 This an improvement on the last target, calculated to be 466-479 MtCO2e in 2030 excluding LULUCF.
 For its domestic efforts, Australia has improved its CAT ratings to “Almost sufficient”, and “Insufficient” for its fair share of global efforts.

-While the new target is a positive step, Australia will need to submit improved NDC updates to reach 1.5°C Paris Agreement compatibility.
+While the new target is a positive step, Australia will need to submit improved NDC updates to be compatible with limiting warming to 1.5°C.